19 Books By Female Authors Every Man Should Read in 2019 | The Manual

 Briefing for a Descent Into Hell by Doris Lessing

-Doris Lessing is an absolute wild writer that gives no damns about what other people think and didn’t give a s*** when she won the Nobel Prize in Literature.
+Doris Lessing is an absolute wild writer that gives no damns about what other people think and didn’t care when she won the Nobel Prize in Literature.
 Her novels tend to be hard to enter so I picked Briefing for a Descent Into Hell, a thriller that immediately wraps the reader in a straightjacket.
 The book follows Professor Charles Watkins of Cambridge University as he is analyzed in a mental hospital after a psychological breakdown.
-We fall down the rabbit hole of Watkins’ memories and madness as the hospital pumps him with drugs.
-It’s a book that will make you think twice about your own mind and the line between sanity and insanity.

 In a quote: “I can feel myself struggling and fighting as if I were sunk a mile deep in thick dragging water but far above my head in the surface shallows I can see some-laced waves where the glittering fishes dance and swim, though, let me rise, let me come up to the surface like a cork or a leaping porpoise into the light.
 Let me fly like flying fish, a fish of light.”